Shrimp vs. Salmon — Health Impact and Nutrition Comparison

 It is important to note that both salmon and shrimp are categorized as low-carbohydrate foods.

 From the above, we can conclude that both shrimp and salmon are protein-rich, low in carbohydrates, and have healthy amounts of monounsaturated and polyunsaturated fats.
-However, shrimp are higher in cholesterol, and salmon is richer in omega-3 fatty acids.
+Salmon is richer in omega-3 fatty acids.

 Vitamin content comparison